Lwachira/NextSmartTV/README.md

 - I wanted to abide by Unsplash rule about securing API key, so when you use the application you’ll need to use your own API Key.
 I figured the best way to use their API is to nest the code inside Nextjs API routes (You can find the code in the API folder) and also use ENV variables.

-  - I ended up also deploying the code to a [live url](https://linc-next-smart-tv.vercel.app/)
+  - I ended up also deploying the code to a [live url](https://linc-next-smart-tv.vercel.app/) this was for security benefits as well as a backup to murphy’s law.